MicrosoftDocs/sql-docs/docs/database-engine/database-mirroring/example-setting-up-database-mirroring-using-windows-authentication-transact-sql.md

 ---
 title: "Configure database mirroring with Windows authentication (T-SQL)"
-description: "An example that shows all the stages required to create a database mirroring session with a witness using Windows Authentication with Transact-SQL (T-SQL)" ms.custom: "seo-lt-2019" ms.date: "05/17/2016" ms.prod: sql
+description: This article contains an example of creating a database mirroring session with a witness using Windows Authentication with Transact-SQL (T-SQL). ms.custom: "seo-lt-2019" ms.date: "05/17/2016" ms.prod: sql